malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 Note that these claims do not assume that all conscious experience is actually thought about; only that it is in principle available for such thought.
 Additionally, no assumption is made about whether other kinds of thought are consciously experienced or not.

 Theorem 1:
-* the content of conscious experience is upper bounded by the data about which visceral loop iteration 2 inferences can be produced.
+* the content of conscious experience is upper bounded by the data about which Visceral Loop iteration 2 inferences can be produced.

 Proof:
 * The _content of conscious experience_ refers to the set of data represented and/or processed within the brain which is consciously experienced by that individual, in distinction to other data represented and/or processed in the brain which is not consciously experienced.